JakeDot/temporal-vortex/README.md

 # temporal-vortex

-> A GitLens-inspired CLI for surfacing timestamped change events from a git repository and the GitHub API.
+> A CLI for surfacing timestamped change events from a git repository and the GitHub API.

 ## Quick Start